Novi Grad, Bosnia and Herzegovina: Geography

+Climate

+Novi Grad's climate is oceanic (Köppen: Cfb), bordering on a humid subtropical climate (Köppen: Cfa).

 History

-The town was first mentioned in 1280 under the Latin name Castrum Novum which, literally translated, means 'new fort'.
+The town was first mentioned in 1280 under the Latin name Castrum Novum which translated means 'new fort'.
 In 1483, the Battle of Una was fought near the city.
-It belonged to the dukes of Blagaj and in the early sixteenth century came under power of Nikola Zrinski.
+It belonged to the counts of Blagaj, a cadet branch of the Babonić family, and in the early sixteenth century came under power of Nikola Zrinski.
 Croatian ban Adam Bačan conquered Novi in 1693.
 Evliya Çelebi on his journey through Bosnia mentions that Croatian nobles built Novi Grad.
 In 1895, during Austro-Hungarian rule in Bosnia and Herzegovina, the town was officially given the name Bosanski Novi.
 At the same time, the city included around 3,300 people with 550 households.
 Wooden bridges existed across the Una and Sana rivers which the citizens had to guard against floods in the autumn and spring.
 For that reason, a current-day symbol of the town was built in 1906—the Una quay.

+Upon the conclusion of the Treaty of Passarowitz in 1718, Novi was to be transferred to the Habsburg monarchy.